boeckmann/asm6502/README.md

 	; C64 Hello World
 	; assemble to .PRG file: asm6502 helloc64.asm helloc64.prg

 	LOAD_ADDR = $0801

-		.word LOAD_ADDR			; .PRG header: load address
+    	.word LOAD_ADDR         ; .PRG header: load address .org  LOAD_ADDR
-		.org  LOAD_ADDR

 	CHROUT = $FFD2              ; kernel function address
 	SYS    = $9E                ; basic SYS token number
 	CR     = 13                 ; carrige return character
 	LF     = %1010              ; line feed character

 	basic_upstart:              ; BASIC code: 10 SYS 2062
     	.word basic_end, %1010
     	.byte SYS, " 2062", 0
   	basic_end:
     	.word 0

 	start:
     	ldx #0
-	write:
-		lda hello_msg,x
+	@l  lda hello_msg,x
     	jsr CHROUT
     	inx
     	cpx #hello_len
-		bne write
+    	bne @l
     	rts

-	hello_msg :	.byte "HELLO, WORLD!", CR, LF hello_len =	@ - hello_msg
+	hello_msg .byte "HELLO, WORLD!", CR, LF
+	hello_len = @ - hello_msg

 ## Description
-**The documentation is currently only a stub **
+*The documentation is currently only a stub*

 ## Data types
 Two data types are known to the assembler: 8-bit unsigned byte and 16-bit unsigned word.
 In most cases, the type of an expression is automatically determined.

 ## Symbols
 The assembler distinguishes two types of case sensitive symbols: labels and variables.
 A label is defined at the beginning of a line by appending its name with a colon.
+The colon may be left out if the label name is not also an instruction mnemonic.
 Labels store the address of the current instruction or directive.
 Variables are defined by assigning an expression to them.
 In the following example, hello is a label and CHROUT is an expression.

 	CHROUT = $ffd2
 	hello:	jmp CHROUT

 Labels are always of type word.
+Labels may be defined as local labels by prefixing them with `@`.
+Their scope reaches from the previously defined non-local label to the next non-local label.

 Variables may be of type byte or word, depending on the data type of the expression.

 ## Expressions
 There are many places where expressions may occur, for example on the right side of a variable definition or as an argument to a machine instruction.
 The most primitive form of an expression is a numeric constant, which can be given in decimal, hexadecimal or binary.
 The value of the constant determines its type.
 A small value can be forced to be of type word by prepending zeros.